Critical Information for Prospective CALS Students

 Most CALS clients have suffered traumatic experiences (including violence or threats of violence, and having to uproot from their homes and nations), and many have been tortured.
 If you have had life experiences that might make it upsetting for you to work with such clients, please see a member of the teaching staff or Dean of Students Mitch Bailin before applying for the clinic.

-Meetings of the entire CALS staff are held every Wednesday afternoon for an hour and three quarters, and every Friday morning for an hour and a half.
+Meetings of the entire CALS staff are held every Wednesday for an hour and three quarters, and every Friday for an hour and a half.
 Most of Wednesday sessions are devoted to exercises or discussions designed to develop further particular skills such as interviewing or witness examination.
 Most of them involve preparatory work — some reading and often a participatory exercise.
 The preparation usually requires an hour or two, but a few may require considerably greater preparation.

 In addition, we conduct extra classes at the start of the semester, to orient you quickly to the law we practice.
 These usually occur during the first week of the semester or during the “Week One” period in January.
 We need to front load the semester this way, so that you can get started promptly on your CALS cases.